Primary route

 Questions to Ask Before Neuro Testing is a guide for provider interview prep.
 The best pre-testing questions clarify purpose, scope, report usefulness, timeline, and what happens if the evaluation does not deliver a simple answer.

-Related owned routes: guides hub, next steps, request assistance, and methodology.
+Related owned routes: guides hub, next steps, get matched with a provider, and methodology.

 Use the guide, then decide

-If this guide answers the basics and you want help narrowing the next step with neuro evaluation provider, use the request-assistance tool.
+If this guide answers the basics and you want to hear from a relevant neuro evaluation provider, use the callback path.

 The best pre-testing questions clarify purpose, scope, timeline, and what the final report will be useful for.
 Good questions make the evaluation feel more concrete and less mysterious.